How does a cancer diagnosis affect your life insurance?

 But the good news is that even though traditional life insurance might not be available for someone with cancer, there are still some other types of life insurance that can offer cancer patients and their families a bit of financial peace of mind.

-Does life insurance cover cancer?
+Does life insurance cover death from cancer?

 During the underwriting process, the insurance company will look at your specific situation to determine if they can cover you.
 Because of this, the exact type of insurance someone with a cancer diagnosis may be able to get will vary.
 On top of that, policies can be different too.
 If you have health issues like cancer, the insurance company may lower your coverage amounts.
 They may also put coverage limits on your policy, like only covering certain situations.

 This is why you should speak with an experienced advisor if you are considering life insurance after cancer.
 Insurance experts like those at PolicyAdvisor can give you advice based on your specific needs.

 Additionally, if you cannot get traditional insurance because of cancer, you should think about getting guaranteed issue life insurance.
 This type of policy is available to almost everyone, even if they have health concerns.
 Although, there is a 24-month deferral period before you can submit a claim.
 Guaranteed issue life insurance can be the perfect policy if you’ve been turned down for regular insurance but expect to live for more than two years.

 What happens to your life insurance if you are diagnosed with cancer?

 If you already had life insurance before you were diagnosed with cancer, your coverage will not change.
 But the outcome will be different depending on whether you had a term or a permanent life policy.

 Permanent life insurance policies, such as universal or whole-life, will not change even if the policy holder is diagnosed with cancer.
 Your insurance will still cover you fully, and you don’t have to tell the insurance company about your cancer diagnosis if you don’t want to.
 But you should at least tell the person in charge of your policy (the executor) about it.